 You have two options to get in and out of the park: you can take bus 50 to Turbaza bus stop on the highway where you can walk 6km up through the forest to the first cluster of pillars, or you can take bus 37 to Bobrovyy Log ski resort and catch the chairlift for 200R ($3) one way, 270R ($4) return.
 I would recommend walking up from the bottom, hiking through the reserve and taking the chairlift down at the end of the day.

 The trails are well marked with colour coded paint rings on every other tree.
 Blue and purple are small loops, while the yellow trail will take you through the whole park to the chairlift.
 The signs are in Russian, but the Google Translate camera can translate it for you if needed.

-Very close by to the south east is The Feathers stolby, a tall rock split into thin layers and another challenge for rock climbers.
+Very close by to the south-east is The Feathers, a tall rock split into thin layers and another challenge for rock climbers.
 Next to this is The Lions Gate, not quite as large but easy to climb with great views of the valley below.
 A good spot for lunch if you don’t mind sharing with curious chipmunks!

-About 10 minutes south are the forest shrouded stolbies of The Third and Fourth Pillars, no view from the top but they have a mysterious air around them, like you could fall into a rabbit hole and end up in Wonderland.
+About 10 minutes south are the forest shrouded Third and Fourth Pillars, no view from the top but they have a mysterious air around them like you could fall into a rabbit hole and end up in Wonderland.

-From here it’s a 5.5km walk through the woods passing a few less impressive stolby along the way.
-Eventually you’ll end up at a viewpoint with a whole new valley to admire, and once you pass the chairlift you’ll finally see Takmak, the most famous stolby.
+From here it’s a 5.5km walk through the woods passing a few less impressive pillars along the way.
+Eventually, you’ll end up at a viewpoint with a whole new valley to admire, and once you pass the chairlift you’ll finally see Takmak, the most famous stolby.

 Leave any questions in the comments below and I’ll do my best to help!